CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 The sudo in the previous commands indicate we are invoking the given commands as the root user. sudo only works if your user account has sudoer privileges; if not, you will receive a message indicating the user is not in the sudoers file.
 This is usually not an issue in standard installation, but if you encounter this message, it is simple to give the current user permission to run commands with sudo [2].

-Once the build environment is set up, you will need to download the source code for the Linux kernel you are currently running (we aren’t trying to compile and install a newer kernel, just re-compile the current kernel).
+Once the build environment is set up, you will want access to the source code for the Linux kernel you are currently running (we aren’t trying to compile and install a newer kernel, just re-compile the current kernel).
 Downloading the source code for the Linux kernel is a simple process, and very common for people who are running user-built (instead of package-maintained) Linux distros.
 Gentoo Linux is an example of such a distro if you are interested [3].

+If you are using a newer version of Ubuntu (24.04 or later), the `apt-get source linux-image-$(uname -r)` command will not work, but you can still access the Linux source code (look for Hints 8 and 9 in this document).

-To get the source code for the currently running Linux kernel on Ubuntu 22.04, we will use apt-get, which will obtain the source for a specific binary package it provides:
+If you would like to get the source code for the currently running Linux kernel on Ubuntu 22.04, you can use apt-get, which will obtain the source for a specific binary package it provides:

 ```bash
 ~$ mkdir kernel-assignment